eelifriman/Projects/README.md

-# Projects
-This repository contains the projects completed during studies.
-This repository is only meant for employers/recruiters to view.
+This repository contains project works completed for course assignments.

+NOTE: This repository is only meant for employers/recruiters to view.
+Therefore, the code files are not necessarily written in a form that allows for further application of the implementations.

+NOTE: Most of the project works have been completed with a very limited time frame.
+Therefore, some of the harder implementations (for example, CustomLogisticRegression in Predicting Sleeping Stages/.ipynb) have not been implemented optimally.

+Thank you for taking the time to view my work!
+-Eeli Friman